8base/Documentation/docs/projects/backend/data/8base-console-platform-tools-data-builder.md

 # Data Builder

 The **8base Data Builder** is a data modeling UI for defining database tables, field types, and relationships between tables.
 For each table defined, the 8base GraphQL engine creates GraphQL schema object types and the corresponding query, mutation, and subscription fields with resolvers automatically.
+The Data Builder is found in the 8base console's **Data** tab.

 This means that all Create, Read, Update, and Delete (CRUD) actions, as well as real-time connections (websockets) are immediately available to use via the workspace's unique API endpoint.

-The Data Builder is found in the management console's `Data` view.
-It is packed with cool features.
-For example, `File` fields allow you to seamlessly attach files to records and `Smart` fields make it easy to implement complex validations for addresses or phone number.

 ## Tables